PavloNaichuk/Projects/README.md

 - copy, move/rename, delete files and create a new folder
 - navigate through file system
 - open a file through an associated application

+<b>Excel Exporter (Java (Swing), C#)</b>
+Wrote application as part of bachelor's thesis to export student grades to Excel file for printing.
+User interface was written in Java (Swing), which allowed to specify student grades and subjects.
+The export to Excel format was done by launching extra C# application from Java code by passing student data through the command line arguments.